always free shipping

 Part 4 - Cannabinoids

-CBD and THC are both cannabinoids (sorry, more jargon).
+CBD and THC are both cannabinoids.
 Understanding cannabinoids is essential to understanding CBD.

-Cannabinoids are chemical compounds that act on the cannabinoid receptors in our bodies to alter the release of neurotransmitters.
+To expand on the broad definition provided earlier, cannabinoids are chemical compounds that act on the cannabinoid receptors in our bodies to alter the release of certain neurotransmitters.
 Neurotransmitters, in turn, regulate many physical and psychological functions such as heart rate, sleep, appetite, concentration, heartbeat and breathing.
-Very important chemicals in our bodies.
+The neurotransmitters released through the activity of our cannabinoid receptors are just some of those present in our bodies; but by no means all of them.

 There are three types of cannabinoids: endocannabinoids; those occurring naturally in our bodies, phytocannabinoids; those occurring in plants and synthetic cannabinoids which are made in the lab.